• Home

 What caramel sauce should I buy?

-Avoid the squeeze bottles of “caramel syrup” — they’re designed for hot drinks and are too thin to give the frappuccino body.
+Torani Caramel Sauce is the easiest to find online or at specialty grocers.
+Ghirardelli caramel sauce is a good alternative.
+Stay away from the squeeze bottles of “caramel syrup” — they’re designed for hot drinks and are far too thin to give the frappuccino any body.
 You want the thick, spoonable sauce.

 Can I make frappuccinos ahead of time?

+Not really.
+A frappuccino is best right after it is blended.
 If you let it sit, the ice melts and the drink separates.
-You can prep your coffee ahead (brew it and refrigerate overnight) and have your ingredients measured out, but blend right before you drink it.
+You can prep your coffee in advance (brew it and refrigerate overnight) and have your ingredients measured out, but blend right before you drink it.

 How much caffeine is in a homemade frappuccino?